Time Zones in Honduras

 does Honduras use daylight saving time?

 No, Honduras does not use daylight saving time.
-The country stays on UTC-6 all year, which means there are no seasonal clock changes to account for when planning meetings, travel, or business operations.
+It stays on UTC-6 all year, with no spring or autumn clock changes.

 what is the time difference between Honduras and UTC?

-Honduras is UTC-6, which means local time in Honduras is six hours behind Coordinated Universal Time.
-This applies nationwide through the America/Tegucigalpa time zone, including Tegucigalpa, San Pedro Sula, and Puerto Cortez.
+Honduras is UTC-6 throughout the entire year.
+This means local time in Honduras is six hours behind Coordinated Universal Time.

 what currency does Honduras use?

-Honduras uses the Honduran lempira, abbreviated HNL.
-This is the currency used for everyday purchases, local pricing, salary payments, and most domestic business transactions across the country.
+Honduras uses the Honduran lempira, with the currency code HNL.
+This is the standard currency for local purchases, salaries, transportation, hotels, and most domestic commercial transactions.

 what is the dialing code for Honduras?

-do all cities in Honduras use the same time?
+which cities in Honduras use the same time zone?

-Yes, all major cities in Honduras use the same time zone.
-Tegucigalpa, San Pedro Sula, La Ceiba, Choloma, El Progreso, Ciudad Choluteca, Comayagua, Puerto Cortez, La Lima, and Danlí all follow America/Tegucigalpa (UTC-6), so there are no domestic clock differences to manage.
+All major cities in Honduras use the same time zone, including Tegucigalpa, San Pedro Sula, La Ceiba, Choloma, El Progreso, Ciudad Choluteca, Comayagua, Puerto Cortez, La Lima, and Danlí.
+They all follow America/Tegucigalpa.